DK26/qradar-guides/QRadarInstallation/InstallationManual.md

 10. Accept all questions to processed with the Installation.

-11. At the end you will get a message telling you to restart the machine.
+11. In the end you will get a message telling you to restart the machine.
 Use the command:

     `shutdown -r now`